rdkcentral/Thunder/docs/plugin/interfaces/guidelines.md

 Frequency versus Quantity {#FrequencyVersusQuantity}
 ------------------------

 When designing an interface in an embedded environment where memory, processing power and bandwith might be limited it is also advisable to think about the frequency and quantity of the data exchange.
-Even if bandwith itself is not an issue, sending big chuncks of data, or small ones with a high frequency will lead to an increase in resource usage (memory and CPU) for handling this.
+Even if bandwith itself is not an issue, sending big chuncks of data, or small ones with a high frequency will lead to an increase in resource usage (memory and CPU) for sending and/or handling this.

 So when thinking of the data passed to/from a component via a method on the interface take into consideration if all the data is really needed for handling that call or notification.
 On the other hand sending very small chunks per call while it is expected up front that multiple calls will be needed to combine enough data that is only useful for processing is also not very efficient (certainly for an environment where latency is high).
 So don't make the amount of data per call an afterthought but pass enough data that can be processed in one call but not more.